 In the year 2258, it is ten years after the Earth-Minbari War.
 Commander Sinclair takes command of a giant five-mile-long cylindrical space station, orbiting a planet in neutral space.
 At a crossroads of interstellar commerce and diplomacy, Cmdr Sinclair (2d season Captain Sheridan) must try to establish peace and prosperity between various interstellar empires, all the while fighting forces from within the Earth Alliance.
 It is a precarious command, particularly given that sabotage led to the destruction of Babylon stations 1, 2, and 3 and 4 vanished without trace.Written by

 Tony Lammens <email@example.com>

-Despite multiple people stating that the Vorlon's atmosphere in its quarters was a lethal combination of gases that would kill human beings, no one ever decontaminates or changes their uniforms immediately after they leave.
+Multiple people state that the Vorlon's quarters contain a lethal combination of gases that would kill humans.
+However, no one decontaminates or changes their uniform immediately after they leave.
 No one even wears gloves inside, even though toxic gases could settle upon their skin, or be absorbed through it.
 See more »

 Episode 5.13 "The Corps is Mother, The Corps is Father" originally had a special Psi Corps opening.
 But on the DVD the normal season 5 opening is used.
 On the Region 1 DVD the Psi Corps opening is still intact.
 See more »